Scenarios

 - Different VPCs cannot communicate with each other.
 The instances belong to the same security group but different VPCs.

-You can use VPC peering connections to connect VPCs in different regions.
+You can use VPC peering connections to connect different VPCs.

 - The inbound rules for communications between these instances are deleted.
 Table 1 shows the inbound rules.